zhouwg/kantv/README.md

 ### Contribution

- If you want to contribute to project KanTV, be sure to review the [opening issues](https://github.com/zhouwg/kantv/issues?q=is%3Aopen+is%3Aissue).We use [GitHub issues](https://github.com/zhouwg/kantv/issues) for tracking requests and bugs, please see [how to submit issue in this project ](https://github.com/zhouwg/kantv/issues/1).
+Be sure to review the [opening issues](https://github.com/zhouwg/kantv/issues?q=is%3Aopen+is%3Aissue) before contribute to project KanTV, We use [GitHub issues](https://github.com/zhouwg/kantv/issues) for tracking requests and bugs, please see [how to submit issue in this project ](https://github.com/zhouwg/kantv/issues/1).

- Great welcome if you report issue in various Android-based phone or even submit PR to this project.
+Report issue in various Android-based phone or even submit PR to this project is great welcomed.

- **English** is preferred in this project. thank your for your cooperation and appreciate your understanding.
+ **English** is preferred in this project. thanks for cooperation and understanding.

 ### Acknowledgement